 Developing for Storm

-Big Data Analytics has become one of the most sought after professions in our times.
+Big Data Analytics has become one of the most sought-after professions in our times.
 The numbers of opportunities which arise from this field are overwhelming.
-There is a continuous demand for professionals who are skilled on technologies like Hadoop, Spark and Storm.
+There is a continuous demand for professionals who are skilled in technologies like Hadoop, Spark and Storm.
 A career in Big Data, not only gives you amazing growth opportunities but is also very rewarding financially.

-Collabera TACT has various training programs on these frameworks which help you learn and understand the nuances of Hadoop, Spark and Storm.
+Cognixia has various training programs on these frameworks which help you learn and understand the nuances of Hadoop, Spark and Storm.
 Our trainers are industry veterans and subject matter experts who train you on these concepts in a comprehensive manner.
-If you wish to make a career in Big Data Analytics, then you can enroll in our Hadoop Training or the Apache Spark & Storm Training and take your career on an upward trajectory.
+If you wish to make a career in Big Data Analytics, then you can enrol in our Hadoop Training or the Apache Spark & Storm Training and take your career on an upward trajectory.